massoncheg/forgejo-docs/docs/user/actions/basic-concepts.md

 ### Variables

 You can use variables to read information from the workflow context.
 There are many different variables available.
-For example, the expression `${{ forge.ref_name }}` would be substituted with the name of the branch the workflow is running for.
+For example, the expression `${{ forgejo.ref_name }}` would be substituted with the name of the branch the workflow is running for.

 For a complete list of the values available in the workflow context, see the [workflow reference](../reference/#context-reference).